datanav/docs/technical/keap-superoffice.rst

      - N/A

-Keap Opportunity to Superoffice Sale
+Keap Opportunity to SuperOffice Sale
 ------------------------------------
-Every Keap Opportunity will be synchronized with a Superoffice Sale.
+Every Keap Opportunity will be synchronized with a SuperOffice Sale.

-Once a link between a Keap Opportunity and a Superoffice Sale is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Keap Opportunity and a SuperOffice Sale is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Keap Opportunity and a Superoffice Sale:
+The following properties are synchronized between a Keap Opportunity and a SuperOffice Sale:

 .. list-table::
    :header-rows: 1

    * - Keap Opportunity Property
-     - Superoffice Sale Property
+     - SuperOffice Sale Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - opportunity_title
      - Heading
      - "string"

-Keap Product to Superoffice Product
+Keap Product to SuperOffice Product
 -----------------------------------
-Every Keap Product will be synchronized with a Superoffice Product.
+Every Keap Product will be synchronized with a SuperOffice Product.

-Once a link between a Keap Product and a Superoffice Product is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Keap Product and a SuperOffice Product is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Keap Product and a Superoffice Product:
+The following properties are synchronized between a Keap Product and a SuperOffice Product:

 .. list-table::
    :header-rows: 1

    * - Keap Product Property
-     - Superoffice Product Property
+     - SuperOffice Product Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - product_desc
      - Description
      - "string"